Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

     - If you want to run your EC2 instances in different availability zones

 ### EC2 Instance saving plans
-- Can reduce your EC2 instance costs when you make an **hourly** commitment to an instance family and Region for a 1-3 year term
+- Can reduce your EC2 instance costs when you make an **hourly** commitment to an instance family and Region for a 1 year or 3 year term
 - Offers savings of up to **72 percent** compared to On-Demand rates

 ### Spot instance